 Expenses Eligible for Reimbursement

 The following expenses may be eligible for reimbursement:

 - Loss of earnings due to physical disability resulting from the crime or to attend court proceedings

-- Loss of support for financial dependants of a deceased victim
+- Loss of support for financial dependents of a deceased victim

 - Out-of-pocket medical or counseling expenses

 - Relocation expenses